 2. Just paste the segment (e.g via Windows CTRL+V or Mac's Command+V keyboard shortcut) into the source editor in your system browser.

-4. Then, click the Copy to clipboard button in the resource's editor if such a button is present.
+4. Then, click the Copy to clipboard button in the web resource's editor if such a button is present on the web page.
 Otherwise, select the text and use the system copy shortcuts (e.g Windows CTRL+C or Mac's Command+C).

-The last copy to clipboard action results in the following chain of events:
+The above copy to clipboard action results in the following chain of events:

 1. The translation is transferred to CafeTran's editor automatically.